GoogleCloudPlatform/gke-networking-demos/gke-to-gke-vpn/README.md

 1. Goto VPC Networks -> Firewall Rules and delete the firewall rules created for network1.
 1. Goto Deployment Manager -> Deployments and delete vpn, static-ip, cluster and network deployments in the same order.
 1. Delete the dependent resources if network deployment doesn't get deleted.
-1. Repeat all of the above steps in PROJECT2.

 ## Relevant Materials